 This post may contain affiliate links.
 If you purchase something through the link, I may receive a commission at no extra charge to you.
 For more info, check my full Disclosure statement.

-Rilla decided to create some unique useful items made from items she found from after Easter store clearance.
-Here is the first one: Wire Rings 💍 made from the copper egg dippers!
+Rilla found great deals from after Easter store clearance.
+So she fashioned Wire Rings 💍 made from the copper egg dippers!
 Can you imagine?
-I’ve thrown away so many of these over the years, haven’t you?
+I’ve thrown away so many over the years, haven’t you?
 Packages of Easter Egg Dye kits are always left over at deep discounts – filled with stickers, tattoos and dye.